 The school is able to call in other professionals to assess pupils and support learning.
-These include Speech and Language Therapists (SALT); the Social and Communication team; the Behaviour team; and the Family Link Worker.
-The school itself has a counsellor who works in the school each week and a member of staff is a trained Learning Mentor.
-We currently seek advice, through termly meetings, with an Educational Psychologist to support teachers in their support of children with additional learning needs.
+These include Speech and Language Therapists (SALT); the Social and Communication team; the Behaviour team and the Educational Psychologist.
+In addition to this, we are able to set up an Early Help plan (with parental agreement) in order to access a range of other professional agencies.